VinAiello/ELK-Project/README.md

 # ELK Server Configuration
 We were able to deploy and configure our ELK Server machine using Ansible, which automated the process.
+* Ansible makes configuration a simpler process, and saves resources, making it a very flexible tool.
+*